Have you ever been (cyber) bullied? by HiewKao

 Furthermore, if this circumstance happens to us, it totally affects our mental health issues.
 In case it is brutal, it will lead to self-harm and suicidal cases.

 We would like to present the theory called “Semiotics Theory'' under the topic of “cyberbullying”.
 Due to the fact that there are many symbol associations that occur in most cyberbullying issues.

-Here are some tragic cases of people who caused by cyberbullying...
+Here are some tragic cases of people who encountered cyberbullying...

 A transgender barber committed suicide because of being LGBTQ+ and had been cyberbullied on the social network.